Hygiene factors are not the same as motivators!

 The characteristics associated with job dissatisfaction are called hygiene factors.
 When these have been adequately addressed, people will not be dissatisfied nor will they be satisfied.
 If you want to motivate your team, you then have to focus on satisfaction factors like achievement, recognition, and responsibility.

-Despite its wide acceptance, Herzberg's theory has its detractors.
+Despite its wide acceptance, the theory has its detractors.
 Some say its methodology does not address the notion that when things are going well people tend to look at the things they enjoy about their job.
 When things are going badly, however, they tend to blame external factors.

 Another common criticism is the fact that the theory assumes a strong correlation between job satisfaction and productivity.
 Herzberg's methodology did not address this relationship, therefore this assumption needs to be correct for his findings to have practical relevance.